Nowadays, access management systems have become…

 - IAM solutions help control the everyday access of employees and keep a check on cyber threats

-- IAM is an all-rounder solution for enterprise security and identity management
+- IAM is an all-rounder solution for organization’s security and identity management

 - IAM automates user provisioning, de-provisioning, and on-boarding processes